hank-droid/enviroplus-mqtt-lcd/README.md

 ﻿## EnviroPlus MQTT Monitor
 ### SPECIAL THANKS TO https://github.com/roscoe81/ for the original project and documentation

-This project uses is based on https://github.com/roscoe81/enviro-monitor and uses a Raspberry Pi Zero W, a Pimoroni Enviro+ and a Plantower air quality sensor to monitor, display and report on air particles, gases, temperature, humidity, air pressure, light levels and noise levels.
+This project uses is based on https://github.com/roscoe81/enviro-monitor and uses a Raspberry Pi Zero W, a Pimoroni Enviro+ to monitor, display and report on air particles, gases, temperature, humidity, air pressure, light levels and noise levels.
 There is also the option to monitor eCO2 and TVOC levels by adding an [SGP30 sensor](https://shop.pimoroni.com/products/sgp30-air-quality-sensor-breakout).
 The code is based on many of the Python [examples and libraries](https://github.com/pimoroni/enviroplus-python) [published](https://github.com/pimoroni/sgp30-python) by Pimoroni, with a range of modifications and enhancements.

-I have added MQTT control for LCD, updated Luftdaten to Sensor.community API and added additional config documentation to integrate with MQTT home automation systems (e.g. Homeassistant)
+### I have added MQTT control for LCD, updated Luftdaten to Sensor.community API and added additional config documentation to integrate with MQTT home automation systems (e.g. Homeassistant)
+MQTT integration sample at the end of Enviro_AQI_Monitor.py

 ### Original Documentation from https://github.com/roscoe81/